endojs/endo/packages/promise-kit/README.md

 # Promise Kit

-The promise-kit package provides a simple abstraction for creating a promise and its corresponding resolve and reject functions, allowing for easier promise management.
+The promise-kit package provides a simple abstraction for creating and managing a promise.
 It exports, `makePromiseKit` which is a utility function used to create a Promise and its associated resolver and rejector functions.
 This is particularly useful in asynchronous programming, where you might need to create a promise and resolve or reject it at a later point in time.

 ## Usage